Guide to Renting a Car in Iceland: All You Need to Know

 If you’re travelling with close friends or even a partner on a romantic trip, then you’ll appreciate the additional privacy that travelling via a rental car in Iceland allows.

 There are rental car options that fit a wide array of budgets.
 You can pick a more affordable, budget-friendly economy car if you’re looking to save a little money in your travel budget.
 If, though, you want a more luxurious experience, you can go with an extra-roomy vehicle that comes with all the bells and whistles.
-Even if you don’t go with the most affordable rental option, though, you’ll still find that renting a car provides some level of savings, as renting a car is much more affordable than travelling by tours or public transportation and, if you're travelling with a group of other people, you can split the fuel and rental costs among you.
+Even if you opt for a mid-range or luxury rental, you’ll often save money compared to guided tours and public transportation.
+Plus, if you’re travelling with a group, you can split rental and fuel costs—making it even more budget-friendly!

 If you’ve ever taken public transportation before, or taken a tour while travelling, you know that these options are definitely not your fastest.
 If you only have a limited amount of time in Iceland and you want to see the most you can, a rental car can really cut down on the travel time needed to get between Point A and Point B.